jjkaate-io/B/README.md

 If you wish to reference this work, please cite it as:

+Alexander Shurlygin.
-> Alexander Shurlygin, *Ontology of Coherent States: Limit of Distinguishability and the Structure of Physical Reality*, v1.0, 2025.
+*Ontology of Coherent States: Limit of Distinguishability and the Structure of Physical Reality.*
+Version 1.0, 2025.

 A permanent link to this repository may be used as a reference anchor.